Keanu Reeves recalls '90s band Dogstar's shambolic early gigs opening for Weezer and Bowie: 'The nerves for me are making sure I don't f*** up'

 Things went so well in the home studio, and at Bottle Rock and the Roxy, that the Dogstar guys are certain that it won’t be another 23 years before they release another album.
 In fact, Mailhouse reveals that they’re “halfway through the next record already,” with five songs written so far.

 In the meantime, Dogstar will be hitting the road this month, getting used to playing live again.
-They’ve obviously come a long way from that low0key night when they played the Raji’s 175-capacity basement with Weezer 31 years ago, but Reeves is up for another full-circle moment to celebrate Dogstar’s triumphant return to the scene.
+They’ve obviously come a long way since that low-key night when they played the Raji’s 175-capacity basement with Weezer 31 years ago, but Reeves is up for another full-circle moment to celebrate Dogstar’s triumphant return to the scene.

 “Hey, Weezer, we’ll open for you again!”
 Reeves jokes.
 “We’ll play the Greek.”